A priori bounds for 2-d generalised Parabolic Anderson Model: Introduction

 where $W$ is a spatially correlated Wiener process.
 We may take for instance $W$ with covariance formally given by $\mathbb{E} [W (t, x) W (s, y)] = (t \wedge s) (1 - \Delta)^{- (d / 2 - \delta)} (x, y)$.
 More precisely, $W$ can be realised over $[0,\infty)\times \T^d$ as a random Fourier series via ($e_k(x) = e^{i k \cdot x}$)

 and $B_k$ are independent (up to $\bar{B}_k = B_{-k}$) complex-valued Brownian motions.
 Note that the operator $(1 - \Delta)^{- (d / 2 - \delta)}$ is not trace-class for any $\delta > 0$ and therefore for any $t$ the process $W_t$ does not take values in $L^2(\T^d)$.
-The solution theory for this equation is classical and is developed in \cite[Sec.
+The solution theory based on the mild formulation and It\^o integration for this equation is classical and is developed in \cite[Sec.
 6.4]{DZ92} for the whole range $\delta < 1$.
-However, their solution theory does not directly allow for the construction of stochastic flows - {\cite[Sec.
+However, this classical solution theory does not directly allow the construction of stochastic flows - {\cite[Sec.
 9.1.2]{DZ92}}.
+Indeed, the set of full probability on which the solution is constructed depends on the initial condition, and extracting a single set that works for all initial conditions is not generally possible - see \cite[Ex.
+9.12]{DZ92} for a counter example.
+Existence of stochastic flows is non-trivial even in the finite dimensional setting, see e.g. \cite{LS11}.
+On the other hand, one can construct stochastic flows by solving the equation pathwise, as we do here, see the discussion in \cite[Sec.
+9.1.2]{DZ92} and \cite[Sec.
+8.10]{frizandhairer2020}.